forestgrape/coronavirus/monitor_and_control.md

 #### Different Counts
 There are several counts to distinguish [not very clear on this page yet, in work]:
 * Number of people getting currently infected.
-This number predicts how many people may need hospital treatment in 2 - 5 weeks.
+This number predicts how many people may need hospital treatment starting in roughly 1 to 3 weeks and being there in 1 to 4 weeks so they may need a place in the next 1 to 7 weeks.
 This number can only be estimated.
 The numbers depends on the protection measures and the count of currently infected (mostly those not knowing)
 * Number of people with viruses detectable with PCR/Antigen tests.
 They may not yet be symptomatic but may get tested through sampling or contact tracing.
 They may or may not develop symptoms, about 80% develop symptoms.
 * Number of people with symptoms.
 Likely these are most often detected in case counts.
 Symptoms usually come 1 - 10 days after the infection occurred.
 * Number of people admitted to hospitals.
+This number can be lowered in absolute emergencies with triage.
 * End of disease.
 Often about 10 days after initial symptoms for mild disease.
-The disease end can be later or be fatal in about 1 in 400 cases.
+The disease end is usually much longer in severe cases and is fatal in about 1 of 400 cases.

 #### Motivation
 * Since what control tactics is optimal and/or needed depends largely on incidence rates.
 If the incidence rate is out of some bounds the strategy may fail to work or be unnecessary strict:
   * Controlling methods relying on a working contact tracing need low incidence rates and detecting most cases with monitoring.
 To rely on contact tracing detection rate should be at least 75%.
 Still useful if lower but one shouldn't rely on it.